Thursday, January 28, 2021

 Item number four.
 Let’s look at epidemics from a different, non health-related angle.

 In “The tipping point” Malcolm Gladwell explains how ideas, messages, products and services can spread like viruses do.
-All they need to become viral is the perfect balance of three ingredients:

 Wednesday, January 20, 2021